michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 ## 4. AutoML

-The AutoML tool helps data scientists to automate the creation of many different algorithms in a few steps, speeding up the search of better models to fit data.
+The AutoML tool helps data scientists automate the creation of many different algorithms in a few steps, speeding up the search of better models to fit data.
 Here, 45 different models were tested on different combinations of features selection methods and machine learning algorithms.
 One interesting AutoML feature is the automatic run of *Data guardrails*, which helps on the identification of potential issues with data, such as imbalanced classes, High cardinality feature handling, and [more](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features).

 In order to obtain the best result, a 5-fold cross-validation was performed, and the winning model was the Voting Ensemble with Sparse Normalizer feature selection (the ensemble is a XGBoost algorithm).